microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ### __Soft-Starting the Converter__

 The soft-start ramp is split in 2 parts
+1. Run primary drive PWMs open-loop, at a fixed frequency of 1MHz (max frequency for our design)
+  - start at the minimum duty cycle (Ton = 50ns).
-1. Open loop, fixed frequency of 1MHz (max frequency for our design), ramp duty cycle in steps of 2.5ns every 100us until duty reaches 50%.
+  - ramp the duty cycle linearly in steps of 2.5ns every 100us until the duty reaches 45%.
+2. Run primary-drive PWMs closed-loop
+  - fixed duty cycle of 45%.
+  - compensator sets PWM frequency.
-2. Closed loop, fix duty cycle at 50%, ramp control loop input from pre-bias output voltage to target output voltage setpoint.
+  - ramp compensator reference linearly from pre-bias output voltage to target output voltage set-point.

-This first part is to prevent massive inrush current: this may happen if the duty cycle was set immediately to 50%.
+Part 1 of the soft-start ramp is to prevent massive inrush current: if the duty cycle was set immediately to 50% the inrush current required to charge the output capacitor would trip the hardware over current protection.
+Thus part 1 is a duty cycle soft-start.

 Note that the SRs drives (PWM2 for phase A and PWM4 for phase B) are switched off during soft-start, so any output current conduction is through the body diodes of the SRs during this time.

 Also note that if we are running in interleaved mode, PG3 setup is identical to PG1, but PG3 lags PG1 by 90 degrees.

 <span id="soft-start-pre1"><a name="soft-start-pre1"> </a></span>

 #### __State PCS_SOFT_START_PRE1__

-In this state, the PWMs are running open loop (that is, they are not driven by the compensator).
+In this state, the PWMs are running in open-loop mode (that is, they are not driven by the compensator).
 The frequency is fixed at 1MHz.
 The on-time of the primary side half-bridge drive signals is set to 50ns.
 Then every 100us, the on-time (and hence duty cycle) is increase by 2.5ns.
 This continues until the duty cycle is 45% (as we allow for a dead-time of 50ns).